Youssefb89/HopIn/docs/my-requests/README.md

 ## Why this page is useful

-I think this page is the best place for pending request work because:
+This page is a good place for pending request work because:

 - it keeps rider and driver logic in one place
 - it avoids building a large dashboard